bengbeng2121/SimpleTipCalculator/README.md

 ## Notes

-It's quiet hard to work with AsyncStorage, I have to wait the returned result.
+- I want to hide the right triangle of React Native picker.

 ## License